isomerpages/govtech-stp/_vaccinated-travel-lane/Frequently Asked Questions.md

 Persons who are medically unfit to be vaccinated are not allowed to travel under the VTL.

-Use the self-checker tool on the <a href="/arriving/overview" target="_blank">Travelling to Singapore page</a> to determine the Travel Lanes that are available.
+Use the self-checker tool on the <a href="/arriving/overview" target="_blank">Travelling to Singapore page</a> to determine the alternative Travel Lanes that are available.

 #### 2. What must travellers present as their proof of vaccination at check-in and arrival immigration?